 Try this out and let me know how you got on.

 Of course, if you'd like some 1-1 help, please come and have a chat to find out about having a course of sessions combining various techniques.
 We can work together on this and really banish that anxiety once and for all.
-Book a free strategy call if you'd like to know more.
+Book a free consultation if you'd like to know more.
 How much more could you achieve if you could confidently and happily speak up in front of anyone?

 References and Further Reading